tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

 When you miss with a sorcerer spell against an enemy you are engaged with, add your Charisma modifier to the damage you deal.
-At 5th level, add double your Charisma modifier; at 8th level, triple it.
+At champion tier, add double your Charisma modifier; at 8th level, triple it.

 #### Champion Feat